gitjuba/javascript-roguelike/LOG.md

 What's the minimal way to load an image?
 I don't want to introduce complicated asset loading logic, and the image is just a few kilobytes.

 Converted it to Base64 and created an image element inline in the main HTML file.
+In NodeJS:

 ```js
 var img = fs.readFileSync('./Codepage-850.png')